Who was the Witch of Endor?

 The ‘witch’ of Endor has

-made a shrewd assessment of the political situation and its likely outcome
+- made a shrewd assessment of the political situation and its likely outcome

-forgiven Saul for the misery he brought to all the mediums of the land and
+- forgiven Saul for the misery he brought to all the mediums of the land and

-helped and comforted him as best she could.
+- helped and comforted him as best she could.

 Notes, extra information on this story

-Despite this, superstition and magic always persisted among the Israelite people.
+Despite this, superstition and magic always persisted among the ordinary Israelite people.
 In times of religious revival it might seem as if magical practices had been eradicated, but in fact they remained bubbling away below the surface, ready to reappear on the slightest excuse – even though, for example, witchcraft could be a capital offense (Exodus 22:18).

 Of course, ordinary people got around these laws in various ways.
 For instance, Leviticus l9:9-l0 directs that at harvest-time, the corners of fields, the gleanings of corn and the fallen grapes in vineyards shall be left for the poor and the foreigner (see the story of Ruth).

-“There shall not be found among you any one who burns his son or his daughter as an offering, asny one who practices divination, a soothsayer, or an augur, or a sorcerer, or a charmer, or a medium, or a wizard, or a necromancer.”
+“There shall not be found among you any one who burns his son or his daughter as an offering, any one who practices divination, a soothsayer, or an augur, or a sorcerer, or a charmer, or a medium, or a wizard, or a necromancer.”
 (Deuteronomy 18:10-11).

-Necromancers who invoked “ghosts and familiar spirits” were apparently fairly numerous, for more than one king attempted to stamp out the practice.
+Necromancers who invoked “ghosts and familiar spirits” seem to have been common, for more than one king attempted to stamp out the practice.
 Saul tried to ban the activities of sorcerers and necromancers, yet at the end of his life even he turned to such a woman (l Samuel 28:7-25).

 Paintings: the Witch, Samuel, and Saul

 Samuel and the Witch of Endor, Martynov, detail of the witch

 Saul seems to have already received Samuel’s forecast of doom, and clasps his forehead in anguish.
 He turns towards the viewer, as if to face his future.
 The witch is the dominating figure in this painting: it is she who holds the power.

 Corbould seems to have drawn on a gypsy woman for inspiration for his witch.
 Her face is in shadow, but her summoning hand is still raised.
 Samuel is bowed.
 He can offer no hope to his former favorite, Saul.

 The gates of Sheol are parted, and Samuel appears.
 Saul’s body language shows a man making one last, desperate plea for help from his former mentor, Samual.
-The witch is nowhere in sight.

 The red of Saul’s cloak evokes a horrifying image of how his blood, and the blood of his three sons, will be spilt on the following day.
 Samuel is a remote figure, other-worldly, without pity or emotion

 This later painting is more realistic.
 Samuel clasps the shroud around him as he tells Saul there is no hope.
 The witch is almost like a nurse or healer, not a frightening figure.